sagnibak/Turbulence/README.md

 *Test loss: 0.353813521501
 Test accuracy: 0.837770340185*
+---
 *Something to be noted about this training run is that the Test Accuracy was actually lower than the accuracy on the training data.
 Possibly, this is a sign of overfitting.
 So I am increasing both the dropouts from 0.2 to 0.25.
 Let's see what happens.*

-*Original results were lost, but accuracy on the testing data maxed around 0.8370.
+*The accuracy on the testing data maxed around 0.8370.
 One thing to be noted is that it ket bouncing in the 0.80-0.83 ballpark for several thousand epochs.*
+---
 #### Run 18
 ```python
 model.add(Dense(20, activation='tanh', input_dim=500))